 - Introduce Technology into Your Tax Business to Reduce the Risk of Spear Phishing Attacks.
 You can also introduce some technology to reduce the risk of spear phishing attacks.
 This technology is known as two-factor or multifactor authentication.
 Your employees will have to authenticate themselves by entering their password and some other form of data to access the system.

-Other types of authentication include biometrics, like scanning a fingerprint or irispattern, and plugging a key into a computer to gain access.
+Other types of authentications include biometrics, like scanning a fingerprint or iris pattern and plugging a key into a computer to gain access.